hauke96/SnackoBoxo/README.md

 <img width=150 align="right" src="app/src/main/res/drawable/snackoboxo_logo.png"/>

 # SnackoBoxo
-A simple app for snack boxes to remember how much credit you have.
+A simple app for snack boxes to remember how much money you have in the snack box.

 ## What is a "snack box"?
 At work we have a so called *snackbox* from [snackbox.de](http://www.snackbox.de).
 The idea is to have a wooden box with candy and a slot for coins.

-An important aspect is, that every candy costs an specific amount of money (e.g. 80 cents) you don't have exactly in your wallet.
-So you put in 1 euro and therefore have a credit value of 20 cents.

-Nobody can remember the exact amount of money in your imaginary credit after a couple of days, so this app will help to keep track.
+Sometimes the price for a piece of candy is odd (like 0,80€) and you don't have the exact amount of money with you.
+You either have to put in more than neede or less and pay it back later.

+SnackoBoxo helps you to keep track on how much credit/dept you have (because nobody can remember it after a few days/beer).

 # Screenshot
 <img width=400 src="screenshot.png"/>

 # Features
-* Add money to credit<br>
+* Add money to imaginary "account"<br>
 (**left** side)
-* Buy things (and remove money from credit)<br>
+* Buy things (and remove money from "account")<br>
 (**right** side)

 # Future work